10 Types of Paper Shredders to Choose From

-Continuous shredders are capable of shredding high volumes of documents at once, without the shredder needs to take a ‘cool-down break’.
+Continuous shredders can shred high volumes of documents at once, without the shredder needs to take a ‘cool-down break.’
 Therefore these shredders are perfect to use in larger offices and for centralized shredding.

-Besides the long run-time, these heavy-duty shredding machines also come with large wastebaskets.
-These high volume compartments can hold a lot of shredded paper, so you can shred documents all day long without emptying the bin all the time.
+Besides the extended run-time, these heavy-duty shredding machines also come with large wastebaskets.
+These high volume compartments can hold much-shredded paper, so you can shred documents all day long without emptying the bin all the time.